Different Types of Trigger Email Campaigns

 Generally, businesses use a combination of both types of emails with specific intents and aims.

-Trigger email campaigns are personalised emails which are sent to a variety of customers on your email list.
+Trigger emails are personalized emails that are sent to a variety of customers on your email list.
 These customers are identified based on some automation triggers.
-These triggers can be based on demography (age, gender, etc.) or dates, internal or external factors, preferences and behaviour or non-behaviour.
-The automation triggers aim to keep the customer engaged to the brand and to invoke regular responses from them.
+These triggers can be found in demography (age, gender, etc.), dates, internal or external factors, preferences, and behaviour or non-behaviour.
+The automation triggers aim to keep the customer engaged with the brand and to invoke regular responses from them.

-What are the types of trigger emails ?
+What are the different types of triggered email campaigns?

-There are quite a few types of trigger emails which businesses- small and big alike, use in a strategic combination for customer retention.
+There are quite a few types of trigger emails that businesses- small and big alike, use in a strategic combination for customer retention.
 Out of them, the most popular ones are as follows-

 - Welcome Emails

 - Early Activation Emails

 - Reactivation Emails

 As you have heard before, “the first impression is always the best” this type of Email is significant if you are handling customers.
 You must create a perfect first impression to retain and maintain a robust customer base.
 The best way to put this forward is through a welcome mail.